Overcoming Inadmissibility to Canada

 - Misrepresentation on an immigration application or in an interview

-- An accompanying family member is inadmissible to Canada
+- Accompanying family member is inadmissible to Canada

 You may be inadmissible to Canada if you have been charged or convicted of a crime either abroad or in Canada.
-In determining admissibility officers look at many factors including the type of offence, when it occurred, your personal history, the sentencing and the reasons for entry into Canada.
-We can help you determine if they are inadmissible and if you are eligible to be “deemed rehabilitated” or can apply for a Certificate of Rehabilitation.
+In determining admissibility, officers look at many factors including the type of offence, when it occurred, your personal history, sentencing and the reasons for seeking entry into Canada.
+We can help you determine if they are inadmissible and if you are eligible to be “deemed rehabilitated”.
+We can also help you apply for a Certificate of Rehabilitation, if you are eligible.

 Individuals who have been convicted of a criminal offence in Canada may apply for a record suspension (formerly known as a pardon) from the Parole Board of Canada to eliminate their inadmissibility based on the offence.

 Individuals who have been the subject of a deportation order from Canada typically require an Authorization to Return to Canada (ARC) in order to return to Canada.